Last updated on January 30, 2026

 Badlands

 It’s hard to go wrong with the original dual lands because everything about them is favorable.
-The Swamp and Mountain types make Badlands fetchable, you don’t lose life, and it doesn’t come into play tapped.
-The only problem is that you can’t buy this for paper without spending a whole load of cash since it’s on the Reserved List.
+The swamp and mountain types make Badlands fetchable, you don’t lose life, and it doesn’t come into play tapped.
+The only problem is that you can’t buy this in paper without spending a whole load of cash since it’s on the Reserved List.

 Although Badlands is only really necessary in some decks in formats like Vintage and Legacy as well as most Cubes, lots of EDH players that play Rakdos can replace it with any option from this list.
 But if you have it, then by all means play it.